nagapalanisamy/tbsapisdk/sdk-dotnet/README.md

 # How to use?

-1. Login to http://dev.taxbandits.com using your credentials
+1. Login to https://developer.taxbandits.com using your credentials
-2. Go to your Settings, then choose API Credentials
+2. Go to Settings and choose API Credentials
-3. You can view your Public Key, Private Key and generate User Token.
+3. Now you can view your Public Key & Private Key, and generate User Token.
-4. Download TaxBandits-SDK from [TaxBandits-SDK/sdk-dotnet/APIClientTool.sln]
+4. Download APIClientTool from [TaxBandits-SDK/sdk-dotnet/]
 5. Open Web.Config and replace with your PrivateKey, PublicKey, UserToken under appSettings tag.
 6. Play with the sample application provided for sandbox testing.